JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Lessons_from_Jesus_Discourse_on_Science.md

 Our total faith and trust in the goodness of God and the friendliness of all his universe unifies our minds and our personalities with the God-Spirit-Within—and in spite of any and all conflicting appearances, there is unity.

-> “Such a conception of reality yields a broader insight into the purposeful unity of universe phenomena; it even reveals a spiritual goal of progressive personality achievement.” ([UB 133:5.8](/en/The_Urantia_Book/133#p5_8))
+> “Such a conception of reality yields a broader insight into the purposeful unity of universe phenomena; it even reveals a spiritual goal of progressive personality achievement.” (<a id="a80_181"></a>[UB 133:5.8](/en/The_Urantia_Book/133#p5_8))

 There is purpose to mortal life—the spiritual goal of the attainment of goodness.

-> “And this is a concept of unity which can sense the unchanging background of a living universe of continually changing impersonal relations and evolving personal relationships.” ([UB 133:5.8](/en/The_Urantia_Book/133#p5_8))
+> “And this is a concept of unity which can sense the unchanging background of a living universe of continually changing impersonal relations and evolving personal relationships.” (<a id="a84_181"></a>[UB 133:5.8](/en/The_Urantia_Book/133#p5_8))

 The only unchanging thing anywhere is the Eternal God.
 God is the stable background whose presence our unified minds are able to sense.

 > “Matter and spirit and the state intervening between them are three interrelated and inter-associated levels of the true unity of the real universe.
-Regardless of how divergent the universe phenomena of fact and value may appear to be, they are, after all, unified in the Supreme.” ([UB 133:5.9](/en/The_Urantia_Book/133#p5_9))
+Regardless of how divergent the universe phenomena of fact and value may appear to be, they are, after all, unified in the Supreme.” (<a id="a88_285"></a>[UB 133:5.9](/en/The_Urantia_Book/133#p5_9))

 The state intervening between matter and spirit is “morontia.”
 But all is one in the experiential God of the finite universes, the Supreme Being.

 > “Reality of material existence attaches to unrecognized energy as well as to visible matter.
-When the energies of the universe are so slowed down that they acquire the requisite degree of motion, then under favorable conditions, these same energies become mass.” ([UB 133:5.10](/en/The_Urantia_Book/133#p5_10))
+When the energies of the universe are so slowed down that they acquire the requisite degree of motion, then under favorable conditions, these same energies become mass.” (<a id="a92_266"></a>[UB 133:5.10](/en/The_Urantia_Book/133#p5_10))

 Prior to the a-bomb, this concept was virtually unthinkable for the human psyche.
 Our physicists now seek to confirm that somewhere above an energy level of 20 billion billion electron volts, there is a zone of zero mass.
 As energy levels decrease, an as yet hypothetical particle, the Higgs boson, provides the mechanism that breaks the symmetry of the zero mass hypothesis, thus enabling the existence of the low mass particles that make up our finite world of matter.